All results are hidden due to the current filter settings.

 Pets in the Cabin

-Fees for flights vary by destination.
-For flights from Switzerland to Europe the rate is 60 CHF; Switzerland-Intercontinental is 90 CHF; within Europe is 50 EUR; Europe-Intercontinental is 70 EUR; Intercontinental-Europe is 100 USD/CAD; Intercontinental-Intercontinental via Europe is 100 USD/CAD.
+Dogs and cats are welcome in the cabin on Swiss International flights, as long as the combined weight with carrier does not exceed 17 lbs (8 kg).
+To enter the cabin, pets need to be clean, healthy, and must not smell.
+Swiss Airlines does not allow animals that are dangerous, pregnant, or may annoy other passengers.
+Fees for pets on flights vary by destination.
+For flights from Switzerland to Europe, the rate is 60 CHF; Switzerland-Intercontinental is 90 CHF; within Europe is 50 EUR; Europe-Intercontinental is 70 EUR; Intercontinental-Europe is $100; and Intercontinental-Intercontinental via Europe is $100.

 Pets in Cargo